Pierce Brosnan

-Pierce Brendan Brosnan (born 16 May 1953) is an Irish (Note: Brosnan became an American citizen in 2004, but retains his Irish citizenship and still considers himself Irish.) actor and film producer.
-He was the fifth actor to play the fictional secret agent James Bond in the James Bond film series, starring in four films from 1995 to 2002 (GoldenEye, Tomorrow Never Dies, The World Is Not Enough, and Die Another Day) and in multiple video games, such as GoldenEye 007.
+Pierce Brendan Brosnan (born 16 May 1953) is an Irish (Note: Brosnan became an American citizen in 2004, but retains Irish citizenship and considers himself Irish.) actor.
+He achieved worldwide fame playing James Bond in four James Bond films from 1995 to 2002: GoldenEye (1995), Tomorrow Never Dies (1997), The World Is Not Enough (1999) and Die Another Day (2002).
+Brosnan has also received two Golden Globes nominations for the television series Nancy Astor (1982) and the film The Matador (2005).

-After leaving school at age 16, Brosnan began training in commercial illustration and went on to attend the Drama Centre in London for three years.
+After leaving school at 16, Brosnan trained in commercial illustration before attending the Drama Centre London for three years.
 Following a stage acting career, he rose to popularity in the television series Remington Steele (1982–1987).

-After the conclusion of the series, Brosnan appeared in films such as the Cold War spy film The Fourth Protocol (1987) and the comedy Mrs. Doubtfire (1993).
-After achieving worldwide fame for his role as James Bond, Brosnan took the lead in other major films including the epic disaster adventure film Dante's Peak (1997) and the remake of the heist film The Thomas Crown Affair (1999).
-Since leaving the role of Bond, he has starred in films such as the political thriller The Ghost Writer (2010), the action fantasy Percy Jackson & the Olympians: The Lightning Thief (2010), the action spy thriller The November Man (2014), the comedy musical Mamma Mia!
-(2008), its sequel Mamma Mia!
+After its conclusion, Brosnan appeared in films, including The Fourth Protocol (1987), his break out role was in The Lawnmower Man (1992) and Mrs. Doubtfire (1993).
+Post-Bond, Brosnan toplined other major films including Dante's Peak (1997) and the remake of The Thomas Crown Affair (1999) and has starred in The Ghost Writer (2010), Percy Jackson & the Olympians: The Lightning Thief (2010), The November Man (2014), Mamma Mia!
+(2008) and its sequel Mamma Mia!
 Here We Go Again (2018), and Eurovision Song Contest: The Story of Fire Saga (2020).
-In 2022, Brosnan played Kent Nelson / Doctor Fate in the DC Extended Universe film Black Adam.
-Brosnan was also a guest star narrator for the 2008 Thomas & Friends movie The Great Discovery.
+In 2022, Brosnan played Dr. Kent Nelson / Doctor Fate in the DC Extended Universe film Black Adam.
+Additionally, Brosnan narrated the 2008 Thomas & Friends film The Great Discovery.
+In 2025 he starred in the movie The Thursday Murder Club and in Guy Ritchie's crime drama series MobLand.

-Brosnan has received two Golden Globe Award nominations, for the miniseries Nancy Astor (1982) and for the dark comedy film The Matador (2005).
-In 1996, he and the American film producer Beau St. Clair founded the Los Angeles–based production company Irish DreamTime.
-He is also known for his charitable work and environmental activism.
-In 1997, Brosnan received a star on the Hollywood Walk of Fame for his contributions to the film industry.
+In 1996, he and American film producer Beau St. Clair founded the production company Irish DreamTime.
+He is also known for charitable work and environmental activism.
+In 1997, he received a star on the Hollywood Walk of Fame for his contributions to the film industry.
 In 2020, he was listed at No. 15 on The Irish Times list of the greatest Irish film actors.